 It is not considered appropriate or reasonable for DVA to provide ride on mowers due to the ongoing costs associated with keeping the mower in good working order, and the potential risk to clients of injuring themselves while using the mower.
 It is also not considered appropriate or reasonable for the department to provide funding to enable a client to upgrade a ride on mower that they currently own.

 Provision of lawn mowing through the household services provisions is considered a reasonable alternative to purchasing a ride on mower for a client's use.
-The policy guidelines on lawn mowing can be found in section 7.2.6 of this Guide.
+The guidelines on lawn mowing can be found in section 7.2.6 in this library.

 Synthetic lawn is sometimes requested as an alternative to the department continuing to pay for ongoing lawn mowing under the household services provisions.

 The installation of synthetic lawn is also not likely to impact a client’s ability to safely access and utilise their property.
-It therefore cannot be considered as a building alteration, as described in section 10.7.8 of this Guide.
-However, if a Rehabilitation Coordinator has received a report from a home assessment for a client with severe mobility issues such as paraplegia, which indicate that special circumstances may apply, they are encouraged to contact firstname.lastname@example.org for advice.
+It therefore cannot be considered as a building alteration, as described in section 10.7.8 in this library.
+However, if a DVA Delegate has received a report from a home assessment for a client with severe mobility issues such as paraplegia, which indicate that special circumstances may apply, they are encouraged to follow their internal escalation process for technical advice.

 The installation of synthetic lawn is regarded as being similar in nature to household maintenance, or the installation of infrastructure such as landscaping.
 It would not be unreasonable to employ a third party provider to undertake this activity.
-Therefore the installation of synthetic lawn can also not be approved through the household services provisions of the MRCA or the SRCA.
-Further information about this can be found in section 7.1.1 of this Guide.
+Therefore the installation of synthetic lawn can also not be approved through the household services provisions of the MRCA or the DRCA.
+Further information about this can be found in section 7.1.1 in this library.